AARP Eye Center

 To apply and enroll:

-- In person: Contact an enrollment center near you to set up a virtual or in-person appointment with a certified insurance broker or enrollment assister.
+- In person (or virtually): Contact an enrollment center near you to set up a virtual or in-person appointment with a certified insurance broker or enrollment assister.
 Or attend an enrollment event in your area.

 What is covered, and how much will it cost?

-Coverage and cost depend on where you live, the type of plan you choose, your household income, the size of your family and the age of you and your family members.
+Coverage and cost depend on where you live, the type of plan you choose, your household income, the size of your family and the ages of you and your family members.

 If you qualify for Health First Colorado coverage or CHP+, you will be able to get free or low-cost insurance and may not need to worry about premiums or copays.